memgraph/docs/docs/reference-guide/backup.md

 ## Storage modes

-Memgraph has option to work in `IN_MEMORY_ANALYTICAL` or `IN_MEMORY_TRANSACTIONAL` storage mode.
+Memgraph has the option to work in `IN_MEMORY_ANALYTICAL` or `IN_MEMORY_TRANSACTIONAL` storage mode.

 Memgraph starts in `IN_MEMORY_TRANSACTIONAL` mode and in such mode Memgraph offers periodic snapshots, write-ahead logging and regular snapshots as durability mechanism.

 In `IN_MEMORY_ANALYTICAL` mode, Memgraph offers no periodic snapshots and write-ahead logging.
-User can create snapshot with `CREATE SNAPSHOT` cypher command.
+Users can create a snapshot with the `CREATE SNAPSHOT` cypher command.
 During snapshot creation, other transactions will wait to start.